 Make sure they are a legitimate company by having some form of communication.
 I asked many questions including if I could get them to make alterations to the dresses and I always received a fast reply.
 I also purchased fabric samples first; this also eliminated any colour shock that could be caused by photos and different screens and I would 100% recommend this as a bonus tip.

 I was able to send through custom measurements so the dress came perfectly in my size.
-That was an extra $100-200 I saved not having any alterations done.
+That was an extra $100-200 at least I saved not having any alterations done.
 I also opted for a lace up back so I had the ability to tighten or loosen if sizing was not quite right, this also allowed for any weight fluctuations leading up to the day.
 Through your communications with the company, you should be able to find out if they offer this option.

 5. Buy early, just in case!

 Photography of my wedding dress by the amazingly talented Ray Williams.